cased27/academicTranscripts/JSnotes.md

 <ins>KEYWORD “THIS” </ins>

 A type of method (`this.`) added to objects in order to access/share pre-defined data.
-It's a common pattern to organize code: you take data, put it inside an object, then take associated functions and add them as methods to the same object and use the keyword THIS to access the data that was pre-defined
+It is an object.
+It's a common pattern to organize code: you take data, put it inside an object, then take associated functions and add them as methods to the same object and use the keyword THIS to access the data that was pre-defined.

+The value of `this` is different depending on where it is in the code.
+It may refer to the global window or it may be references inside a function causing it to have a different value.

+Note: If you use an `=>` (arrow function) it will refer the `this` to the global window or the parent function/window which can help allow you to access the desired scope and information

 [DOM Methods](#domMethods)